rancher-sandbox/rancher-desktop/src/go/i18n-report/README.md

 (or `@override`): `validate` flags unmarked identical values, since they are indistinguishable from missed translations.

+`merge` preserves a `@reason` even when it replaces the value, and strips only `@override`.
+So a note written for an earlier wording can outlive it and still satisfy that check.
+Re-read the note whenever you change the value it describes.
+Clearing one takes a hand edit, because `merge` only ever overwrites a comment with another `@reason` or `@override` line.

 ### `@override`

 Marks a translation as intentionally different from what an automated